kadirahq/fast-render/README.md

 });
 ~~~

-#### 3. waitOn and subscriptions methods
+#### 3. waitOn and subscription methods

 Fast render runs your waitOn and [controller subscription](https://github.com/EventedMind/iron-router/blob/devel/Guide.md#the-subscriptions-option) methods on the server.
-Make sure you are using `Meteor.subscribe` instead of `this.subscribe`.
+Make sure you're using `Meteor.subscribe` and not `this.subscribe`.

 > SubsManager is compatible with Fast Render, so you can also use [SubsManager](https://github.com/meteorhacks/subs-manager) inside these methods.

 Since these methods run on the server, you can't have any client related code inside these functions.
-For an example, if you are using `Session` related logic inside a waitOn, you need to make sure they are going to execute only on the client.
-Here's how you can do it:
+For example, if you are using `Session` related logic inside a waitOn, you need to make sure that code will only be executed on the client.
+Here's how:

 ~~~js
 waitOn: function() {